Chandler Blanchet betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Chandler Blanchet of the United States hits a tee shot on the sixth hole during the final round of the Korn Ferry Tour Championship presented by United Leasing & Finance 2025 at French Lick Golf Resort on October 12, 2025 in French Lick, Indiana.
+(Mike Mulholland/Getty Images)

 Chandler Blanchet has not competed in the Sony Open in Hawaii in the last five years.
 He'll tee off at Waialae Country Club Jan.
-15-18 as he returns to this tournament.
+15-18 with an opportunity to make his mark in the 2026 Sony Open in Hawaii.

 At the Sony Open in Hawaii